 The role of the thymus in myasthenia is unclear, but 65% of patients have thymic hyperplasia, and 10% have a thymoma.
 About half of the thymomas are malignant.

 Precipitating factors for myasthenia gravis include

-About 10 to 20% of patients with generalized myasthenia have no antibodies to acetylcholine receptors (AChR) in serum; up to 50% of these AChR antibody‒negative patients have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction.
+Most patients with myasthenia gravis develop antibodies to acetylcholine receptors (AChRs); these antibodies bind to AChRs on the postsynaptic membrane at the neuromuscular junction and interrupt neuromuscular transmission.
+About 10 to 20% of patients with generalized myasthenia have no antibodies to acetylcholine receptors (AChR) in serum.
+Up to 50% of these AChR antibody‒negative patients have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction.
 However, anti-MuSK antibodies do not occur in most patients with AChR antibodies or with isolated ocular myasthenia.

 The clinical significance of anti-MuSK antibodies is still under study, but patients with these antibodies are much less likely to have thymic hyperplasia or a thymoma, may be less responsive to anticholinesterase drugs, and may require more aggressive early immunotherapy than patients who have AChR antibodies.